rizwan2000rm/rizwan2000rm/README.md

 ### About Me 🚀

-Rizwan Memon is a Frontend Developer with over two years of experience developing and shipping quality software experiences.
-He has    worked with numerous brands over the years and has the most experience working for Fintech startups (KredX, Paytm).
-Working for him is always going beyond expectations to improve product experiences.
+Rizwan Memon is a Software Engineer with over three years of experience in delivering high-quality software solutions.
+He has a proven track record of collaborating with startups to build their Minimum Viable Products (MVPs), including notable companies such as Last9, KredX, and Paytm.
+Rizwan excels in transforming concepts into tangible products, striking an optimal balance between rapid development and robust quality.
+His expertise lies in helping entrepreneurs and businesses bring their innovative ideas to fruition efficiently and effectively.